Identifying nutrition policy demand and initial questions

 For policies and plans, be mindful of which stage they are at: stakeholders’ priorities and interests will differ depending on the stage (evaluation, formulation or implementation), influencing the type of demand and information needs they may have.

-Key upcoming priority decision opportunities Year 3 will have a mid-term review Consultation workshop for USAID programme design – January 2019***** NoteBe mindful that that the ‘window of opportunity’ may be more or less strict depending on the strategic priority considered: a programme’s evaluation or reformulation leaves a larger window of opportunity while a specific event, such as a conference or consultation workshop (as in the above example for agriculture), has a fixed date, thus rendering the window of opportunity very narrow.
+Also keep in mind that the ‘window of opportunity’ may be more or less strict depending on the strategic priority considered: a programme’s evaluation or reformulation leaves a larger window of opportunity while a specific event, such as a conference or consultation workshop, has a fixed date, thus rendering the window of opportunity very narrow.